1 dead as flooding causes evacuations in western Wisconsin

-BALDWIN, Wis. — Some residents of a western Wisconsin village hit hard by hours of torrential rain were evacuated from their homes as floodwater lapped at their doors and motorists had to be rescued from the roofs of their partially submerged vehicles.
-A 70-year-old man died after his minivan went off the road and became submerged in a ditch.
+BALDWIN, Wis. — A 70-year-old man died Monday after his minivan went off the road and became submerged in a ditch as a western Wisconsin village grappled with hours of torrential rain that resulted in home evacuations and heavy floodwaters.

 Gary Parent of Emerald, Wisconsin, was driving a Dodge Grand Caravan around 5:15 a.m.
-Monday when he drove into floodwaters that were sweeping across the road, lost control and ended in the ditch, where the van became covered by water.
+Monday when he drove into floodwaters that were sweeping across the road.
+He lost control and landed in the ditch, where the van became covered by water.
 Parent was rescued but later pronounced dead, the St. Croix Sheriff's Office said.

 The storms swept through the southern Minneapolis and St. Paul metro area before deluging western Wisconsin late Sunday and Monday, where eight families in the St. Croix County village of Baldwin were evacuated from houses near a creek to a community center, sheriff's Capt.
 Jeff Klatt told the Star Tribune.